- Custom software development is the creation of unique technology solutions.

 Custom software development is the designing of software applications for a specific user or group of users within an organization.
-Such software is designed to address their needs precisely as opposed to the more traditional and widespread off-the-shelf software.
-Such software is typically created just for that specific entity by a third-party by contract or in-house group of developers and is not packaged for reselling.
+Such software is designed to specifically address these users' needs better than more traditional and widespread off-the-shelf software can.
+Custom software is typically created just for these specific users by a third-party or in-house group of developers and is not packaged for resale.

-Off-the-shelf software consists of a packaged software application available to a large audience with varying, albeit fundamentally similar needs.
-For example, Microsoft Word is designed for the mass public as a diverse solution to the many different needs of its users.
-It does not, however, cater to any specific entity like custom software would.
+Off-the-shelf software consists of a packaged software application available to a large audience with varying, albeit fundamentally similar, needs.
+For example, Microsoft Word is designed for the mass public as a solution to the diverse needs of its users.
+However, it does not cater to a specific group or need as custom software would.

-Customized software development entails the commissioning, development and release of a software product tailored to a single specific entity.
-For example, an application created for JPMorgan Chase would only be used by that company and the department for which it was designed.
-The software is designed keeping the company's infrastructure, branding and implementation needs in mind, implying it can only work for that organization.
+Customized software development entails the commissioning, development and release of a software product tailored to a single entity.
+For example, an application created for JPMorgan Chase would be used only by that company and the department for which it was designed.
+The software is designed with the company's infrastructure, branding and implementation needs in mind, so it works only for that organization.

 The pros of custom software development

-The benefit to custom software is the simple fact it provides features off-the-shelf software doesn't.
-Designing an application with your organization's needs in consideration implies an increased level of productivity once the solution is implemented.
+The biggest benefit of custom software is that it provides features that off-the-shelf software doesn't.
+Designing an application with your organization's needs in mind typically leads to an increased level of productivity once the solution is implemented.

-If you have a software application designed to increase productivity or address an internal need, the cost of it is offset by the promise of increased efficiency.
-If your organization has a need unique enough to warrant for custom software, then customizing a solution rather than settling for an off-the-shelf application becomes a smart course of action.
+If you have a software application designed to increase productivity or address an internal need, its cost is offset by the promise of increased efficiency.
+If your organization has a need that's specific enough to warrant custom software, then customizing a solution becomes a smart course of action.

 The cons of custom software development